tustin2121/James_Somerton_Transcripts/_videos/m8DRQ9-sCSI.md

 <compare>
 <james {% include timecode %}>

-\[There's a completely unrelated quote that is now scrolling on screen, but James is reading it like it's part of the Cursed Child script.
-The quote on screen is as follows:]
+<u>[There's a completely unrelated quote that is now scrolling on screen, but James is reading it like it's part of the Cursed Child script.
+The quote on screen is as follows:]</u>

 <blockquote class="del">"You know, early there was an idea that Lou and Debbie having been in a relationship might be the case, but we seemed to move away from that the shooting went on."</blockquote>

-\[What James is reading out:]
+<u>[What James is reading out:]</u>

 <blockquote class="add">